-ON THIS PAGE: You will find out more about what factors increase the chance of developing this type of cancer.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
+To see other pages, use the menu.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors can often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-The following factors may raise a person’s risk of developing bone cancer.
+The following factors may raise a person’s risk of developing bone cancer:

-Chemotherapy.
+Chemotherapy for another cancer.
 Some drugs, including alkylating agents and anthracyclines, used to treat cancer may increase the risk of developing a secondary cancer, usually osteosarcoma.

+Different factors cause different types of cancer.
+Researchers continue to look into what factors cause this type of cancer.
 Currently, there is no known way to prevent bone cancer.
 Early detection offers the best hope for successful treatment, so people with known risk factors are encouraged to visit the doctor regularly and talk with him or her about it.
 Still, most bone cancer occurs in people with no known risk factors.